a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_3_Dashboard.md

 5. Select **Apps.**
 6. Locate the Employee Expense Management model-driven app.
 7. Select the **vertical ellipses**.
 From the menu that appears, select **Play.**
-8. Under the Dashboards group, select the **Organization Insights Dashboard.**
+8. Under the Dashboards group, select the system dashboard you added in Task 3.
 9. Select the **New** button.
 10. From the menu that appears, select **Dynamics 365 Dashboard.**
 11. Choose **2-column Regular Dashboard.**